jayeshbankoti007/Municipal-Knowledge-Graph-Pipeline/README.md

 # Municipal Knowledge Graph Pipeline

-[cite_start]This project is a proof-of-concept pipeline that ingests raw transcripts from city council meetings and transforms them into a structured, interactive Knowledge Graph (KG)[cite: 2]. [cite_start]The goal is to create a foundation for a system that allows journalists, researchers, and organizations to easily query and analyze municipal activities[cite: 3].
+This project is a proof-of-concept pipeline that ingests raw transcripts from city council meetings and transforms them into a structured, interactive Knowledge Graph (KG).
+The goal is to create a foundation for a system that allows journalists, researchers, and organizations to easily query and analyze municipal activities.

-[cite_start]The pipeline automates the entire process from raw text to a visualized graph, containerized with Docker for easy and reproducible execution[cite: 10, 27].
+The pipeline automates the entire process from raw text to a visualized graph, containerized with Docker for easy and reproducible execution.

 ---

 ## 🚀 How to Run the Project

-[cite_start]The entire pipeline is containerized using Docker and can be executed with a single command[cite: 10, 29].
+The entire pipeline is containerized using Docker and can be executed with a single command.

 ### Prerequisites